HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### Calculations

-When the [`calc()`](https://developer.mozilla.org/en-US/docs/Web/CSS/calc()) function was introduced for performing calculations between different units in CSS, it was a revolution.
+When the [`calc()`](https://developer.mozilla.org/en-US/docs/Web/CSS/calc()) function was introduced for performing calculations between different units in CSS, it was a revelation.
 Previously, only preprocessors were able to accommodate such calculations, but the results were limited to static values and unreliable, since they were missing the dynamic context that is often necessary.

+{# TODO (authors)—revolution or revelation.
+I think revelation (aka "a great success") but not 100% sure (could be "A sudden, vast change in a situation, a discipline, or the way of thinking and behaving."): https://wikidiff.com/revolution/revelation #}

 Today, `calc()` has been [supported by every browser](https://caniuse.com/calc) for nine years already, so it comes as no surprise that it has been widely adopted with 60% of pages using it at least once.
 If anything, we expected even higher adoption than this.